 I would not recommend staying in San Angél.
 It’s simply too small and there’s not enough happening to keep you interested.
 It’s also quite far away from Condesa and Roma!

-So, what’s the city’s swankiest neighborhood?
+So, what’s Mexico City’s swankiest neighborhood?
 Easily, the answer is Polanco.

 With a sleek, sexy, and fun vibe, Polanco is the neighborhood where you’ll find high-end, designer shopping, five-star hotels, the most stylish nightclubs, and some of the most renowned restaurants in the world.